JalenBullardAnalytics/customer-value-retention-analysis/README.md

 * Analyze customer inactivity across customer segments, industries, and regions.
 * Evaluate retention performance across customer groups.

-### 4. Where are the greatest growth opportunities?

-* Identify industries, segments, and regions that present the strongest opportunities for future customer value growth.

 ---

 ## Data Cleaning & Validation